2020 IIHF Women's World Championship Division I

-The 2020 IIHF Women's World Championship Division I was scheduled to be two international ice hockey tournaments organised by the International Ice Hockey Federation.
+The 2020 IIHF Women's World Championship Division I was scheduled to be two international ice hockey tournaments organized by the International Ice Hockey Federation.

-The Division I Group A tournament would have been played in Angers, France, from 12 to 18 April 2020, and the Division I Group B tournament in Reykjavík, Iceland, from 28 March to 3 April 2020.
+The Division I Group A tournament would have been played in Angers, France, from 12 to 18 April 2020, and the Division I Group B tournament in Katowice, Poland, from 28 March to 3 April 2020.

 On 2 March 2020, the Division I Group B tournament was cancelled due to the COVID-19 pandemic.
 Five days later, the Division I Group A tournament was cancelled as well.